Zachman Framework Primer & Modeling Guide — Enterprise Architecture with Linked.Archi¶

 ?perspective skos:prefLabel ?perspLabel .

-?interrogative skos:prefLabel ?intLabel .
+?aspect skos:prefLabel ?aspectLabel .

-{ ?artifact arch:classifiedByFrameworkCell ?cell . }
+FILTER NOT EXISTS { ?artifact zach:classifiedByCell ?cell . }

 }